svareille/OnlyKey-backup-reader/README.md

 When an ECC key is selected on the *general* panel:
 - Press *k* to copy the private key into the clipboard.

+When an RSA key is selected on the *general* panel:
+- Press *k* to copy the private key into the clipboard as the concatenation of hexadecimal `p` and `q` parameters.
+- Press *K* to copy the private key into the clipboard as a PKCS#8 PEM.

 ## Security considerations